mateusmeloxyz/ibag/README.md

 ## Contribute

 Feel free to solve any problems you see and to add new features.
-You can also [email me](mailto:mateusmelo1080p@protonmail.com) with any sugestions you may have.
+You can also open issues to leave sugestions or to report bugs.
+[Email me](mailto:mateusmelo1080p@protonmail.com) with any sugestions you may have.

 ## Python script